Industrial Maintenance Technician School and Licensure Information

 Some states, counties and municipalities require licensing, a certificate of responsibility or certification for industrial maintenance technicians.
 These requirements may apply to technicians working as electrical, plumbing, mechanical or HVAC contractors.
 Laws vary by state and by area, and applicants of an industrial maintenance technology program should check with state and local licensing boards to ensure the education meets mandated requirements.

 Industrial Maintenance Technician Program Overviews

 Certificate programs cover the basic skills necessary for an entry-level job as an industrial maintenance technician.
-These typically include a working knowledge of drives, hydraulics, pneumatics and piping systems.
 Students learn welding and machinery maintenance for mechanical systems and electronic motors.
+Coursework includes:

 Associate Degree in Industrial Maintenance Technology

-Associate degree programs in industrial maintenance technology require general education courses along with hands-on maintenance training, and may also provide AutoCAD and technical graphics instruction.
-These programs may offer students their choice of specializations, such as facilities maintenance, electrical work, electromechanics or heating, ventilation and air conditioning (HVAC).
+Associate degree programs in industrial maintenance technology require general education courses along with hands-on maintenance training.
+Some programs also provide AutoCAD and technical graphics instruction.
+These programs sometimes offer students their choice of specializations, such as facilities maintenance, electrical work, electromechanics or heating, ventilation and air conditioning (HVAC).
+Courses can include:

 Related to Industrial Maintenance Technician School and Licensure Information

 Learn the education and training requirements for working as an industrial electronic maintenance technician.
 Find out the...